 Humans are communal creatures.
 They need to be around others to thrive.
 Unfortunately it takes energy to go out and be with people.
 Especially if you’re living alone.
 And elderly.
+When they can’t combat loneliness in the elderly, bad things happen.

 In addition to the energy thing, elderly people: